Seven Essential Tools Every Director Should Have

 This one might cause some debate.
 Light meters measure the intensity of light on a subject in a measurement called footcandles.

-While these are generally used by the director of photography or the gaffer to figure out how high or low to set the camera f-stop in order to achieve good exposure, as director, it’s a good idea to have one on you as well.
+While these are generally used by the director of photography or the gaffer to figure out how high or low to set the camera f-stop to achieve good exposure, as a director, it’s a good idea to have one on you as well.

-It may help you discuss lighting and camera options with your DP and assist in staying more informed about necessary camera changes and why they’re happening.
+It may help you discuss lighting and camera options with your DP and stay informed about necessary camera changes and why they happen.

 Why is the DP taking time to stop down and shift the light a little off your actor’s face?
 You check the light meter reading and find it coming in a bit hot.
-You’ve answered your own question and haven’t slowed down anyone else with it.
+You’ve answered your question and haven’t slowed down anyone else.

 Light meters come in all shapes and sizes as well as price ranges.
 A good option is the Sekonic LiteMaster Pro L-478D-U Light Meter, which offers a lot of great features.

-There are also some free alternatives in the form of apps like Light Meter for iOS.
+There are also free alternatives in the form of apps like Light Meter for iOS.

-Light Meter the app uses your iPhone camera to measure light intensity and provides you with the best shutter speed, aperture, and ISO settings for a correctly exposed shot.
+Light Meter is an app that uses your iPhone camera to measure light intensity and provides you with the best shutter speed, aperture, and ISO settings for a correctly exposed shot.
 While arguably not as accurate as a real meter, it works for an approximate reading.

 7. Annotated Script